/ /

 This is the final ascent up to the fire lookout, which has jaw dropping views of the surrounding area and Mount Baker.

-Norway Pass (Mount St. Helens)
+Norway Pass Trail (Mount St. Helens)

 • Length: 4.5 miles